ElectroTechnique/electrotechnique.github.io/README.md

 # Latest News

-**29th July 2020** - [Firmware](https://github.com/ElectroTechnique/TSynth/tree/master/Firmware) for TSynth has been updated to V1.13.
+**3rd August 2020** - [Firmware](https://github.com/ElectroTechnique/TSynth/tree/master/Firmware) for TSynth has been updated to V1.13.
 Highlights are:
 Limit pulse width to prevent silence at limits, osc waveform change behaviour improved, usbAudio object changed back, extra space in patch naming chars.

 **1st August 2020** - Another early buyer has finished building TSynth and says it sounds great.
 The problems with the next version with T4.1 have been solved - it needs some memory optimisations, as it's running close to filling the available RAM.